web3privacy/hackathon-2025-berlin/README.md

 \**For special dietary requirements beyond vegetarian/vegan (allergies, etc.), please contact organizers.*

+If you'd like to eat outside the venue, we recommend exploring [Kaan's Foodie Guide](https://kaanuzdogan.com/blog/2025/bbw-2025-foodie-guide).

 ### Venue Access / Transport

 The location is easily accessible by Berlin's public transport ([BVG](https://www.bvg.de/)), the following stations are located nearby: